-The Dominican economy may further contract in the future, which could have a material adverse effect on public finances and on the market price of the bonds.
+The Dominican economy may contract in the future, which could have a material adverse effect on public finances and on the market price of the bonds.

-Economic growth depends on a variety of factors, including, a mong others, international demand for Dominican exports and services (mainly tourism), the stability and competitiveness of the peso against foreign currencies, confidence among Dominican consumers and foreign and domestic investors and their rates of investment in the Republic, the amount of remittances, the willingness and ability of businesses to engage in new capital spending and the rate of inflation.
+Economic growth depends on a variety of factors, including, among others, international demand for Dominican exports and services (mainly tourism), the stability and competitiveness of the peso against foreign currencies, confidence among Dominican consumers and foreign and domestic investors and their rates of investment in the Republic, the amount of remittances, the willingness and ability of businesses to engage in new capital spending and the rate of inflation.
 Some of these factors are outside the Republic's control.
-An economic contraction could result in a material decrease in the Republic's revenues, which in turn would materially and adversely a ffect the ability of the Republic to service its public debt, including the bonds.
+An economic contraction could result in a material decrease in the Republic's revenues, which in turn would materially and adversely affect the ability of the Republic to service its public debt, including the bonds.

-From 2017 to 2021, the Dominican economy experienced an annual a verage GDP growth rate of a pproximately 4.5%.
-In particular, while the Dominican economy experienced an economic contraction of 6.7% in 2020 due to the COVID-19 outbreak, real GDP expanded by 12.3% in 2021.
-The Republic cannot offer any a ssurance that the Dominican economy will continue to grow in the future.
+From 2018 to 2022, the Dominican economy experienced an annual average GDP growth rate of approximately 4.5%.
+In particular, while the Dominican economy experienced an economic contraction of 6.7% in 2020 due to the COVID-19 outbreak, real GDP expanded by 12.3% and 4.9% in 2021 and 2022, respectively.
+The Republic cannot offer any assurance that the Dominican economy will continue to grow in the future.